 Volusia Eye Associates Offers A Full Contact Lens Clinic For Soft And Gas Permeable Lenses To Meet Your Needs.

-We carry a large variety of soft contact lenses in office.
+We carry a large variety of soft contact lenses fitting sets in offices.
 These include spherical, toric, multifocal, and daily lenses to fit your contact lens needs.
 Some of the contact lenses we have in stock are:

 Coopervision: Biofinity family, My Day Daily lens family, Clariti 1 day family

-If your doctor does not see that one of these brands is the best option for you, trial lenses can be ordered and delivered to the office as quick as overnight.
-There are new technologies available when it comes to contact lenses.
-For example, Biofinity Energys lenses were designed with digital zone optics for those who use digital devices throughout the day.
-They are intended to reduce eye fatique and eye strain.
-Ask your doctor if you are a proper candidate for these lenses if you believe they would benefit you.
+If your doctor does not see that one of these brands is the best option for you, trial lenses can be ordered and delivered to the office, sometimes as quick as overnight.
+If you used to wear contacts in the past or were told years ago you may not be a candidate, there are new technologies available when it comes to contact lenses.

 Daily contact lenses are becoming more popular as patients are realizing their convenience and comfort.
 Daily lesnses are disposed at the end of each day.
 This allows the comfort of a new lens every morning.
 This also cuts out the need for contact lens solutions.
 Inserting a fresh contact lens everyday also reduces the likelihood of infection.
 We carry a large selection of daily lenses to suit each patient, ask to trial one at your next contact lens appointment.